piotrkosytorz/software-architecture/cornelius.ries/Series1.md

 #### Test Quality
-For test quality we count all the assert statements Test classes in the code.
+For test quality we count all the assert statements Test classes in the code \[1\].
 After counting the assert statements we calculate the percentage based on the total number of units in the system.

 For benchmarking the test quality we have used the following tresholds: